nekonaute/roborobo4/README.md

 Linux and MacOS installation instructions are described below.
 Other platforms are not officially supported, but Roborobo was previously shown to run on: MS Windows, Raspbian and Pandora.

+_Remark: if you get a lot of warnings during compilation, this is probably due to already installed pip packages shadowing the newly installed conda packages (e.g. with pybind).
+Work around for pyBind that may work: conda install -c conda-forge "pybind11>2.6".
+However the best way is to delete the pip packages and make a clean install of roborobo again__

 ## Linux

 Create a conda environment: